 Seabound

-Seabound is a German electronic music duo celebrated as a foundational act in the 21st-century electro-industrial and futurepop genres.
-Formed in 1995 by Frank Spinath and Martin Vorbrodt, the pair carved a distinct path with their emotionally charged songwriting and intricate, rhythm-driven soundscapes.
+Seabound is a German electronic music duo celebrated for their atmospheric and melancholic brand of electro-industrial music.
+Formed in 1995 by Frank M. Spinath and Martin Vorbrodt, the group carved a distinct niche within the genre, earning critical acclaim and a dedicated international following through their meticulously crafted albums and powerful live performances.

 Early career

-Seabound's origins trace to the mid-1990s in the German cities of Stuttgart and Kiel, where vocalist/lyricist Frank Spinath and instrumentalist Martin Vorbrodt began collaborating.
-Their initial demos captured the attention of the Belgian label Dependent Records, leading to the release of their debut EP, "Poisonous Friend," in 1999.
-This early work established their signature blend of melancholic melodies and robust, club-friendly percussion.
+Seabound's origins trace back to 1995 in the German cities of Kiel and Stuttgart, where vocalist/lyricist Frank M. Spinath and instrumentalist Martin Vorbrodt began their collaboration.
+Their first official release was the 1996 demo tape "Avalost," which showcased their early synth-pop and darkwave influences.
+This early work caught the attention of the Belgian label Dependent Records, which would become their long-term creative home and released their debut EP, "Poisonous Friend," in 1999.

 Breakthrough